Adelie Penguin (Pygoscelis adeliae) Click to enlarge image

 • Size Range

-Like all penguins, Adelie Penguins live at sea for most of the year, swimming underwater with the aid of their flipper-like wings to catch fish.
+Like many penguins, Adelie Penguins live at sea for most of the year, swimming underwater with the aid of their flipper-like wings to catch fish.

 Identification